ABOUT THE BLOG LIVING WITH EMBOUCHURE DYSTONIA

 In fall of 2017 Katie was hired on as a high brass instructor for Douglas County School District's DC-Downbeat Band program.
 DCHS has been and currently one of the best band programs in the state of Colorado.
 Katie was honored to be nominated for the job by a fellow El Sistema Colorado observational teaching coach and long-time Denver music educator Ron Artgotsinger.
 Surprisingly, the person prior to her that held the position was Katie's former doctoral assistant teaching coach Dr. Koerner at CU-Boulder.

 During the last month of the school year, Katie had to step down from her job/work after undergoing physical exams due to noticeable changes in which her doctor informed her of life-changing news.
 Unfortunately the situation which could go either way, ended up with major physical complications and resulted in a loss/setback a month later which devastated Katie and put a lot of stress on her home life.
 Although this brought on depression and tested her, things started to slowly get better.
 In October 2018, Katie moved to Ken Caryl, CO (SW Denver).

-It is Katie's goal to focus on herself more this year; on physical health, healing, and to find more balance in her life.
+It is Katie's goal to focus on her overall wellbeing; on physical health, healing, and to find more balance in her life.
 In May 2019 she had her gallbladder removed.
-In July she found out she was anemic, has sleep apnea, heart problems, and also underwent testing for ovarian and cervical cancer because 2 masses where found, and will have surgery (hysterectomy) done in late November.
-This year is a fight for her to regain control of her health.
+In July she found out she was anemic, has sleep apnea, heart problems, and also underwent testing for ovarian and cervical cancer because 2 masses where found, and will have surgery (hysterectomy).
+In 2020 they also found a hernia that will need surgery.

-In August 2019 Katie was hired on as Educational Program Assistant at the University of Denver Newman Performing Arts Center in Music Education Outreach and Engagement.
-She is proud to be a music administrator again and to make a difference in students lives, as this brings her much happiness and fulfillment.
+In 2019 Katie was the Educational Program Assistant at the University of Denver Newman Performing Arts Center in Music Education Outreach and Engagement.
+In 2020 Katie moved to Washington state to be closer to family and enjoys playing horn with the Pacific Northwest Chamber Orchestra.